VoltanaDMG/scg3_v2019/README.md

 In case you want to install the `scg3` library globally into your system, use `cmake -DCMAKE_INSTALL_PREFIX=/usr ..` and `sudo make install -jX` instead.
 Uninstallation can be done using `sudo make uninstall`.

+#### Building using Visual Studio on Windows

+This project contains Visual Studio project files to build the project from the command line with `msbuild` or import it into IDEs like Visual Studio.

+To build this library successfully the Windows 10 SDK and at least the MSBuild Tools (or Visual Studio) need to be installed.
+This project also requires the library GLFW3 and its header files.

 <br>